Naalu/ds-senior-capstone-projects-website/CONTRIBUTING.md

     *(Creates an `htmlcov/` directory; open `htmlcov/index.html` in a browser)*

 **Target Coverage:** The project aims for a minimum of 70% test coverage, with a goal of exceeding 95% where practical.
-As of [Date - You can fill this in], the overall coverage is **95%**.
+As of APril 13, 2025, the overall coverage is **95%**.

 ### Continuous Integration (CI)